Di-Anne/DIAWYN24046_FTO2506_GroupB_Di-AnneWyngaard_CDV01/README.md

 2. **Alignment with Personal Profile**:

-    - <ins>How do these industries/ roles align with my skills, interests, and values:</ins> Softserve piqued my interest because I will have an opportunity work in mobile app development, software application development or building websites.
+    - <ins>How do these industries/ roles align with my skills, interests, and values:</ins> <i>Softserve</i> piqued my interest because I will have an opportunity work in mobile app development, software application development or building websites.
 This is Front-end development which is what I am currently learning at CodeSpace and interested in.
 After completing the course, I will have skills in HTML, CSS, and JavaScript which is needed to land a Junior Software Development role. <i>Softserve</i> has good values which align with mine.
 They value <i>philotimo</i> which is japanese for deep love of community.
 I strongly value a workspace that is supportive especially given my mental health. <i>Kaizen</i> (japanese for continious improvement) which aligns with growth-mindset which I value.
 There is always room for improvement and mistakes are mere learning opportunities not final destinations.
     - <ins>Gaps or areas for further exploration:</ins> I would like to explore their work dynamic between employees and employers abit more.
-As well as back-end Dbvelopment to see if its something I might prefer.
+As well as back-end Development to see if its something I might prefer.

 ### Part 3: SMART Career Goals